 PPA’s (power purchase agreement) have an extensive history in the US with numerous Fortune 500 companies employing them to reduce their energy costs.
 PPA’s have existed on a large scale utility level in Australia, but they are a real, viable and attractive option for all businesses both large and small.

 A power purchase agreement allows companies to harness the benefits of solar power, without the capital investment or risk.
-Under a PPA, a solar PV system customised to the organization’s energy use will be installed on the premises at no upfront cost.
-The energy from the solar system is consumed onsite and the organisation is billed according to this consumption.
+Under a PPA, a solar PV system customized to the organization’s energy use will be installed on the premises at no upfront cost.
+The energy from the solar system is consumed onsite and the organization is billed according to this consumption.

-A PPA enables an organisation to hedge against future electricity price rises, which is of particular interest to many given the significant electricity price increases over the past four years.
-PPA’s not only provide a level of insurance against future rises but provide business with a long term and sustainable method of energy generation.
+A PPA enables an organization to hedge against future electricity price rises, which is of particular interest to many given the significant electricity price increases over the past four years.
+PPA’s not only provide a level of insurance against future rises but provide business with a long-term and sustainable method of energy generation.

 - The sharp rises in electricity prices nationally